worldbank/DIA-toolkit/README.md

 ## How to Use the DIA-Toolkit

+To replicate Part 7, start on `/estimation/master.do`.
+This master file sets global paths, sets the current directory  and loads auxiliary programs.

+### Replicating Section 7.1

+Five files are available under `/estimation/brazil/`:

+- `brazil_setup.do` sets up the data (the baseline dataset is available from [AEJ-EP](https://www.aeaweb.org/articles?id=10.1257/app.20150149)).
+- `brazil_2.do` replicates Subsection 7.1.2 (treatment effects on summary statistics, weighted and unweighted).
+- `brazil_3.do` replicates Subsection 7.1.3 (bounds on features of the distribution of treatment effects).
+- `brazil_4.do` replicates Subsection 7.1.4 (conditional effects).
+- `brazil_5.do` replicates Subsection 7.1.5 (power calculations).
+Adjust line 11 to replicate the different columns of Table 6.

+These files involve bootstrapping, which may be lengthy.
+The folder `/results/bootstrap/` contains our bootstrap samples, which you can use to replicate our tables without running the algorithms.

+### Programs

+These programs are available in `/programs/`.

+- `dte.do` computes changes the distribution of marginal outcomes and its features. `dte.sthlp` documents the syntax (from Stata, run `help dte`).
+- `bscr.do` computes simultaneous confidence regions and critical values from a bootstrap sample of estimators according to Romano and Wolf (2010). `bscr.sthlp` documents the syntax (from Stata, run `help bscr`).

 ## How to Contribute
 If you are familiar with GitHub pelase feel free to fork the repository and submitt a *pull request* with your suggested edits.